For those that like seeing progress

 Have the scroller bar either at the top or the bottom of your page.

-You can just use the scroller or you can opt to add content above it.
+You can just use the scroller on its own or you can opt to add content above it.

 Scroller Plus examples